mzemel/mzemel.github.io/_posts/projects/2019-05-10-building-monarchs.md

 Thanks to my [wife](https://amyfernalddesign.com/) for re-designing the details modal.
 (Hire her.)

-Thanks to Chris Barthell, Paul Hayslett, and Eddie Daniels for ideas and creative feedback.
+Thanks to Chris Barthel, Paul Hayslett, and Eddie Daniels for ideas and creative feedback.

 I didn't keep track of image credits, but they were mostly drawn from Wikimedia Commons.